MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 };
 ```

 The file starts with `export module`.
-Recall that this is how the primary module interface started out.
-What makes this different is the colon (`:`) following the module name, followed by the partition name.
-This naming convention identifies this as a module *partition*.
+These keywords are also how the primary module interface starts out.
+What makes this file different is the colon (`:`) following the module name, followed by the partition name.
+This naming convention identifies the file as a *module partition*.
 Because it defines the module interface for a partition, it isn't considered the primary module interface.

-The name `BasicPlane.Figures:Point` identifies this partition as part of the module `BasicPlane.Figures` (remember that the period in the name has no special meaning to the compiler).
-The colon indicates that this is a *module partition* named `Point`.
-This module partition named `Point` belongs to the module `BasicPlane.Figures`.
+The name `BasicPlane.Figures:Point` identifies this partition as part of the module `BasicPlane.Figures`.
+(Remember, the period in the name has no special meaning to the compiler.)
+The colon indicates that this file contains a module partition named `Point` that belongs to the module `BasicPlane.Figures`.
 We can import this partition into other files that are part of this named module.

-In this file, `struct Point` is made visible to consumers via the `export` keyword.
+In this file, the `export` keyword makes `struct Point` visible to consumers.

 ### `Rectangle` module partition

 The next partition we'll define is `Rectangle`.
 Create another module file using the same steps as before.
-That is, in **Solution Explorer**, right-click on **Source Files**, then select **Add** > **Module...**.
-Name the file `BasicPlane.Figures-Rectangle.ixx` and select **Add**.
+That is, in **Solution Explorer**, right-click on **Source Files**, then select **Add** > **Module**.
+Name the file *`BasicPlane.Figures-Rectangle.ixx`* and select **Add**.

 Replace the contents of the file with: